lmorchard/notational-vapor/README.md

 ## TODO

-* Trap back button (for android, etal) with History API
 * restrict characters accepted for titles, some are inappropriate for filenames (eg. "/")
 * table / data grid for document list - sortable columns, last modified
 * Draggable divider between doc list and editor?